 Experience the vivid color display and powerful features of the TI-84 Plus CE Graphing Calculator.
 With its backlit display, you can view graphs in high resolution even under poor light conditions.
 It is also slender which makes it quite easy to carry around and use.

-With the TI-84 Plus CE, your calculation and graphing tasks are performed much faster, and operation of the many mathematics and science functions of this calculator is much smoother.
-For the price you will be asked to pay, this graphing calculator is actually a steal compared to other, more costly options on the market.
+With the TI-84 Plus CE, your calculation and graphing tasks perform much faster, and operation of the many mathematics and science functions of this calculator is much smoother.
+For the price you pay, this graphing calculator is actually a steal compared to other, more costly options on the market.

 - The size of the screen is 320 x 240 pixels or 2.8 inches diagonally;